zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 ### The Test Drive

 If the previous chapters were the diagnosis, *Thresholds* is the treatment.
-It is a tool for practice: a way to experience what happens to your group's attention when the procedural mediation is minimized.
+It is a tool for practice: a way to experience what happens to your group's attention when the rules step back as much as possible.

 The full, verbatim rules follow in the Appendix.
 Use them as a reference, a starting point for your own experiments, or simply as a final demonstration of the lens in motion.